Software Modules¶

 |

-Display all the software and versions installed on the system |
+Display all the software and versions installed on the system. |

 |

-Display all installed modules matching <search_term> |
+Display all installed modules matching <search_term> .
+For example module avail python . |

 |

-Display the software you have loaded in your environment |
+Display the software you have loaded in your environment. |

 |

-Displays some descriptive information about a specific module |
+Displays some descriptive information about a specific module. |

 |

-Displays system variables that are set/modified when loading module <module_name> |
+Displays system variables that are set/modified when loading module <module_name> .
+This can be helpful for locating the executables that are provided by the module. |

 |